-- Spoon the batter evenly into the lined muffin cavities - filling each about two thirds of the way full.
-I ended up with 14 cupcakes total.
+- Spoon the batter evenly into the lined muffin tin filling each about two thirds of the way full.
+You should end up with 12-14 cupcakes.

 - Bake for 15-18 minutes until an inserted toothpick comes out clean.
 Leave to cool in the pan for about 10 minutes then remove the cupcakes and continue cooling on a wire rack.

 - Haul the strawberries to remove the centers.

 - Process the strawberries in a blender or food processor until no lumps remain.